MichaelCurrin/dev-resources/resources/python/libraries/ruff.md

 > An extremely fast Python linter and code formatter, written in Rust.

-> Drop-in parity with Flake8, isort, and Black
+Features to mention:

+- Replacment for Flake8, isort, and Black.
+See [What tools does Ruff replace?](https://docs.astral.sh/ruff/faq/#which-tools-does-ruff-replace).
+- Supports Jupypter notebooks.